-Thinking about adding some Instagram/Facebook social media sauce to your wedding, but not sure where to start?
+Thinking about adding some Insta social media sauce to your wedding, but not sure where to start?
 No Problem!
-We've collected the best ideas from around the web and collected them here in our guide just for you!
+We've collected the best ideas from around the World WideWeb, and shared them here in our guide, just for you!

-Encouraging your guests to use Social Media at your wedding in a fun way doesn't have to take you a lot of time and can be a great way of capturing your big day!
+Encouraging your guests to use Social Media at your wedding is certainly a fun, doesn't have to take you a lot of time, and actually can be a great way of capturing your big day!

 SOCIAL MEDIA vs AN UPLUGGED WEDDING DAY